 Transitions to Community Living (TCL)

 North Carolina entered into a settlement agreement with the United States Department of Justice (DOJ) in 2012.
-The purpose of this agreement was to make sure that people with mental illness are able to live in their communities in the settings of their choice.
-The Trillium Transitions to Community Living (TCL) Department works with the NC Department of Health & Human Services to meet the goals specified in the Department of Justice (DOJ) Settlement Agreement.
+The purpose of this agreement was to make sure that people with mental illness are able to live in their communities where they choose.
+The Trillium Transitions to Community Living (TCL) Department works with the NC Department of Health & Human Services (NCDHHS) to meet the goals specified in the Department of Justice (DOJ) Settlement Agreement.

-The TCL staff help make sure individuals with serious mental illness identified within the DOJ Settlement Agreement are:
+The TCL staff help make sure people with serious mental illness identified within the DOJ Settlement Agreement are:

 - Given choice in deciding where they would like to live.